-ITD has published its Large Project Oversight Report for the 4rd quarter of 2012.
+ITD has published its Large Project Oversight Report for the 2nd quarter of 2012.
 It was sent, along with a Cover Letter, to the Legislative IT Committee and Legislative Council.

 The Awards Committee of the National Association of State Chief Information Officers (NASCIO) recently recognized Legislative Assembly's LEGEND project as one of the 30 finalists in the Cross-Boundary Collaboration and Partnership category.